martin-desktops/pdf2epubEX/README.md

 ## Examples

-In the examples below, the HTML version is one big file including everything (all the pages with HTML5, CSS, JS, fonts and images; fonts and images are coded in Base64, which can make the file quite big). *pdf2htmlEX* can also put all that content in different files (.html, .css, .js, .woff, .png, .jpg, .svg); that's in fact what basicaly the *pdf2epubEX* script does before wripping all the files in one ePub container file (.epub).
+In the examples below, the HTML version is one big file including everything (all the pages with HTML5, CSS, JS, fonts and images; fonts and images are coded in Base64, which can make the file quite big). *pdf2htmlEX* can also put all that content in different files (.html, .css, .js, .woff, .png, .jpg, .svg); that's in fact what basically the *pdf2epubEX* script does before wrapping all the files in one ePub container file (.epub).
 Sometime, ePub is referred as "website in a box".

 Legends: